Eye of the Leopard

-Eye of the Leopard is a 2006 National Geographic documentary directed by Derek and Beverly Joubert.
+Eye of the Leopard is a 2006 National Geographic documentary directed by Dereck and Beverly Joubert.
 Set in the Mombo region of the Okavango Delta, Botswana, the film explores the life of a female leopard, Legadema, as she matures from a cub to an adult.
 Jeremy Irons, voice actor of Scar from Disney's 1994 animation The Lion King, narrates the film.
 It premiered in the US on the National Geographic Channel on October 8, 2006, and has won many awards including the BBC wildscreen Panda award for Best Sound Wild Screen and an Emmy.
 Since the success of the film, a book and an app of the same title have been released.

 Synopsis

 The film follows the journey of leopardess Legadema over the course of three years.
 Unlike the standard nature documentary, Eye of the Leopard pieces together a series of flashbacks, covering the major events from her childhood all the way to adulthood[2].
 These flashbacks reveal her experiences of near-escapes from predators as well as her observations of her mother's hunting skills.
 Ultimately, each memory shapes her own present-day hunting and survival skills.